 The first two sections of this chapter describe the tools for deployment of Cisco Unified Communications Manager (Unified CM), Cisco Unified CM IM and Presence Service, and Cisco Unity Connection.
-Those tools are: Cisco Prime Collaboration Deployment and Cisco Prime License Manager.
+Those tools are: Cisco Prime Collaboration Deployment and the web-based Cisco Smart Software Manager portal.
 The third section of this chapter explains the optional implementation of Cisco Prime Collaboration Provisioning used to configure Unified CM.